On the existence of accessibility in a tree-indexed percolation model: Introduction

+In this work we establish some properties of the accessibility percolation model on spherically symmetric trees.
 It is a well known fact that the study of tree-indexed stochastic processes is of interest in understanding evolutionary biological questions.
 An instance of such a process is obtained by considering a phylogenetic or evolutionary tree, with vertices representing species and edges representing evolutionary relationships among them, and associating a (random) fitness value to each individual.
 Our model may be seen as a simple stochastic model for evolutionary trees.
-Different levels of the spherically symmetric tree represent different {\it{generations}} of species and the degree of each vertex represents the mean number of {\it{offspring}} species which appear in fixed intervals of time.
+Different levels of the spherically symmetric tree represent different {\it{generations}} of species and the degree of each vertex represents the number of {\it{offspring}} species which appear in fixed intervals of time.
 In this sense, the varying environment of the tree is translated as a varying mutation rate.
 Related stochastic models for phylogenetic trees are proposed in \cite{fabio/herve/rinaldo,liggett/rinaldo}.
-In that work the authors consider a model which considers a birth and death component and a fitness component.
-Then, depending on the value of the (constant) mutation rate, the authors obtain a phylogenetic tree consistent with an influenza tree and also with an HIV tree.
+In \cite{liggett/rinaldo} the authors propose a model which considers a birth and death component and a fitness component.
+Then, depending on the value of the (constant) mutation rate, they obtain a phylogenetic tree consistent with an influenza tree and also with an HIV tree.

-Our methods are constructive and based mainly on a comparison between our model and a suitable branching processes in varying environment.
-Our approach constitutes an alternative to the methods previously used in the literature to analyze the accessibility percolation model.

 The paper is organized as follows.
-Section \ref{model} gathers the formal notations and definitions of the model and states the main results of the work.
-The proofs are included in Section \ref{provas} and last section is devoted to a discussion of possible generalizations.
+Section \ref{model} gathers the formal notations and definitions of the model and states some basic results.
+A discussion about the phase transition of the model is included in Section \ref{phase} and Section \ref{martingale} proposes a martingale approach to deal with this type of models.
+Indeed, such approach constitutes an alternative to the methods previously used in the literature to analyse the accessibility percolation model.
+Last section is devoted to a connection with the theory of records.